 10. Take a Class

 Taking a class is a good way to learn the basics and techniques with a professional.
 He can advise you on the appropriate equipment for rifle shooting.
-It will be just as important to learn with this professional the right postures and the right gestures to implement to increase your shooting efficiency.
+It will be just as important to learn with this professional the right postures and gestures to implement to increase your shooting efficiency.

 11. Train at Home